 Its $199 on-contract price is the sole commonality between it and current Android kings: the Galaxy S 4 and HTC One — Google’s Nexus 4 is the lone outlier.
 Pitted against those two top-tier smartphones and their Snapdragon 600 hearts, the Moto X just can’t keep up.
 It is, by virtue of that X8, comparatively slower, although graphics performance seems to run rings around its rivals, despite all four sharing an Adreno 320 GPU.
 Contrast it with the Nexus 4’s Snapdragon S4 Pro and you’re looking at a fairer fight, but, again, graphic testing outpaces Google’s reference device.

-Joshua on the performance capabalities of the Moto X: “For now, our phone hardware is clearly more capable than it needs to be; mid-range seems to be just fine in this case“.
-Overall, most of the reviewers have found the performance of the Moto X more than satisfactory, being given the fact that, despite its ingenious chip architecture, it is still labelled as a dual-core smartphone.
+Joshua on the performance capabilities of the Moto X: “For now, our phone hardware is clearly more capable than it needs to be; mid-range seems to be just fine in this case“.
+Overall, most of the reviewers have found the performance of the Moto X more than satisfactory, being given the fact that, despite its ingenious chip architecture, it is still labeled as a dual-core smartphone.

 Wrap-up: the good and the bad